cartesi/docs/docs/compute/timeline.md

 All these steps are done automatically by the Cartesi Compute Nodes so that they can reach a final result in a timely manner.

-The end of such disputes is notified to the DApp developer to enforce appropriate penalties to misbehaving parties.
+The end of such disputes is notified to the dApp developer to enforce appropriate penalties to misbehaving parties.

 ![Cartesi Compute Timeline](/img/compute-state-diagram.png)